Doomsday (DC Comics): Other powers

 During his confrontation with Steel, Doomsday spontaneously developed the power of flight, and the ability to cover his body with metallic armor, capable of resisting even Steel's paralyzing nanites.
 In a later confrontation with the Outsiders, as he sought to confront the Eradicator, he demonstrated the ability to absorb energy from Looker and Halo's attacks and send it back to them in a massive burst manipulating raw power like the Eradicator.
 During his battle with the Cyborg-Superman, the Cyborg tore through portions of Doomsday's body, which were quickly replaced with bionic parts of his own, giving itself vast technopathy.
-When confronting Superboy, the monster showcased a blue glow in its eyes, indicating Tactile Telekinesis power even greater than his own, but it has since been revealed that these Doomsdays were actually clones of the original, each specifically designed to take out Steel, Henshaw, Eradicator and Superboy, putting them at a disadvantage when pitted against the other Supermen.

 In the DCU revamp, Doomsday was revealed to grow and evolve in stages since its genesis.
 Growing as well as gaining in biomass and power over the course of its own development cycle, it was soon revealed that when it killed Superman post-reboot, it was only in its larval stage.
 While undergoing its adolescence phase, the monster created a giant clump of its own biomass as a makeshift cocoon, which steadily built up its physiological structure to its current state by feeding on the natural wildlife around it.
-Whence it hatched from its incubator, Doomsday became only that much greater an extinction level threat, now able to move to and from the Phantom Zone at will, using it as a hub for spontaneous teleportation.
-This was made possible due to its physical strength being vastly augmented to the point it could breach the dimensional barrier through physical force alone.
-He'd grown so powerful in such a short amount of time that the creature could overpower Wonder Woman in a straight forward battle with ease, going so far as to break both of her arms.

-Additionally, Doomsday developed a death aura which sapped the life in a radius around him and could transform others into clones of him.
+Doomsday's strength allows him to breach the space between dimensions, giving him access to the Phantom Zone.